 Long a supporter of shopping locally, the Chamber has been a champion of events such as BlackFriday and Small Business Saturday.
 Spending locally, however, is more than just a holiday promotion, and it encompasses more than just shopping at local retailers.
 It involves all of our businesses, and we need to "think Pike first" year round and whenever choosing goods or services.
 Thus, the Pike County Chamber of Commerce is pleased to sponsor a program called "Live Pike, Love Pike, Spend Pike!"

 Below you will find information about the history of our initiative- Live Pike, Love Pike, Spend Pike, as well as the history of Small Business Saturday (scroll below).
-For now, though, we focus on some of the great businesses and their Small Business Saturday activities.

 History of Live Pike, Love Pike, Spend Pike!